AlexCernas2901/AlexCernas2901/README.md

    <h3>What's Up, I'm <b>Alex Cernas<b>.</h3>
 </div>

-Internet Technologies Engineering student at the University of Colima with a focus on API development.
+Internet Technologies Engineering student at the University of Colima focus on API development.

 Over a year of experience building APIs using Node.js, Express, and MongoDB, as well as developing IoT solutions with Arduino and ESP32, integrating hardware with APIs.
 Additionally, simple React applications have been developed.